Skip to content

 Build-Time Validation

-Type pd:xlarge instead of pd:xl and your build fails immediately.
+Type pd:d99 instead of pd:d6 and your build fails immediately.
 Typos become compiler errors.

 Consistency, Enforced